Celebrate Spring in Northern Virginia at Spring festivals and fairs, scenic drives and hikes, and unique outings in the DC ...

-Jogging and biking (except on Meigs, Sherman, and Schley Drive) are not allowed in the cemetery, and visitors should use decorum in this solemn place.
-Remember that you are on hallowed ground; 320,000 men and women are buried at Arlington, all of whom served their country honorably.
+Remember that you are on hallowed ground.
+320,000 men and women are buried at Arlington, all of whom served their country honorably.
+Visitors are expected to show respect and decorum at all times.

 Honor the Tradition, Remember the Sacrifice, Explore the History

-Here are 5 ways to explore Arlington National Cemetery on a deeper level.
+Here are 5 ways to explore Arlington National Cemetery and gain a deeper understanding of the people and places memorialized here.
 You’ll need plenty of time and good walking shoes to complete everything on this list.

 Nearly every visitor to Arlington stops at the Tomb of the Unknown Soldier, but it is well worth your time to stay for the Changing of the Guard.
 The Tomb of the Unknown was created in 1921, and on Armistice Day of that year President Warren G. Harding officiated at the interment of an Unknown Soldier from World War I.